HomeTop HeadlinesTrump Makes Jaw-Dropping Statement About His Past

 From Defense Table to Justice Department

 Blanche, a former Justice Department prosecutor, represented Trump as his personal attorney during the New York hush money trial.
-In May 2024, a jury convicted Trump on 34 counts of falsifying business records tied to payments made to adult film actress Stormy Daniels regarding an alleged affair Trump has denied.
-Despite the conviction, Trump received an unconditional discharge in January 2025 — no jail time, no fine — days before his second inauguration on January 20.
+On May 30, 2024, a jury convicted Trump on 34 counts of falsifying business records tied to payments made to adult film actress Stormy Daniels regarding an alleged affair that Trump has denied.
+Despite the conviction, Trump received an unconditional discharge on January 10, 2025 — no jail time, no fine — days before his second inauguration on January 20.

 Trump nominated Blanche as deputy attorney general after returning to power, then elevated him to acting attorney general on April 2, 2026, following the firing of Pam Bondi.
 The trajectory — from defense table to running the department that once prosecuted his client — has alarmed legal observers who view it as a collapse of the traditional firewall between the White House and federal law enforcement.